milliondollarscript/milliondollarscript/readme.txt

 * Allow title attributes on anchor tags and alt attributes on img tags in the sanitizer.
 * Add null check for $order_row in confirm_order.php.
 * Add null check for $package in make_selection.php and set price to 0 if it is null.
+* Add null check to $banner_id in Orders.php and try to get it if it is null.

 = 2.5.9 =
 * Fix another issue that could cause plugin database migrations to not run.